How Reader's Digest went from life support to modern, digital-first multimedia brand

 The Reader's Digest Association — renamed Trusted Media Brands to echo its transformative growth into a modern multimedia platform — is reaching more than 60 million consumers monthly across its print and digital platforms and new direct-to-consumer products, such as Family Handyman's DIY University and Taste of Home's Coffee, Cookware and Special Delivery subscription boxes.

-Although the private company would not disclose revenue figures (Ripplewood Holdings took RDA private in November 2006 under a definitive merger agreement, acquiring RDA's outstanding common shares at $17 per share and assuming its $800 million debt), it did say it expects a 6% increase in overall revenue in FY20 and 48% growth in digital ad revenue for FY20.
+Although the private company would not disclose revenue figures (Ripplewood Holdings took RDA private in November 2006 under a definitive merger agreement, acquiring RDA's outstanding common shares at $17 per share and assuming its $800 million debt; the majority stake in the company was subsequently acquired by Golden Tree), it did say it expects a 6% increase in overall revenue in FY20 and 48% growth in digital ad revenue for FY20.

 Strategic goals for growth over the next three years include expanding its video creation; growing its Trusted Studios content division; expanding its affiliate e-commerce, newsletter and book programs; and acquiring more digital magazine subscribers.

-In September, Trusted Media Brands celebrated a milestone in the company's digital expansion with the launch of its first digital-only brand, TheHealthy.com.
-The most recent ComScore release showed TheHealthy.com at 2,183,000 monthly uniques.
+In September, Trusted Media Brands celebrated a milestone in the company's digital expansion with the launch of its first digital-only brand in beta, TheHealthy.com.
+The most recent Comscore release showed TheHealthy.com at 2,600,000 monthly uniques.
 The company plans to launch additional single-subject websites starting in 2020, using RD.com as an incubator for this expansion.

 Modernizing a then-93-year-old company known primarily for an American general-interest magazine was not easy, said Kintzer.
 "It was very bleak.
 Morale was tremendously low.
 I think there was a loss of pride that they couldn't be successful."